Company Car Allowance or Company Car

 |Trade up or down||X||X||Mileage Tax Relief||X||

 Employees opting for the company car allowance will need to source a vehicle.
-The market for personal leases has grown significantly over recent years and the choice is wide.
-However, it is important to look at the total cost of these offers.
+The market for personal leases has grown significantly over recent years, and the choice is vast.
+However, it is essential to look at the total cost of these offers.
 Many offer a very low rental but come with a significant deposit requirement.
-It is important to check the contract mileage fits the individual profile as excess mileage charges can be high.
-Gap insurance is a worthy consideration for vehicles on a lease arrangement to cover any risk that the insurer does not pay out sufficient market value in event of a write off.
+In addition, it is vital to check the contract mileage fits the individual profile as excess mileage charges can be high.
+Finally, gap insurance is a worthy consideration for vehicles on a lease arrangement to cover any risk that the insurer does not pay out sufficient market value in the event of a write-off.

-Second hand vehicles offer a cost effective alternative to leasing a vehicle although some lessors now offer second hand leases.
-Key considerations for these vehicles relate to the maintenance and warranty of the vehicle.
-Additional warranties can be purchased for those wanting to guard against high repair bills in the event of a major part failure within the vehicle.
+Second-hand vehicles offer a cost-effective alternative to leasing a vehicle, although some lessors now offer second-hand leases.
+Critical considerations for these vehicles relate to the maintenance and warranty of the vehicle.
+Additional warranties can be purchased for those wanting to guard against high repair bills in a major part failure within the vehicle.

 The Employer Perspective

-The company car scheme can form a very emotive part of an employee benefits package but also represents a significant cost.
-The company car can play an important role in attracting and retaining staff.
-One supermarket offers an Audi A4 to new graduate trainees as a way of differentiating them from other supermarkets and attracting the best graduates.
+The company car scheme can form an important part of an employee benefits package and represent a high cost.
+The company car can play an essential role in attracting and retaining staff.
+One supermarket offers an Audi A4 to graduate trainees to differentiate them from other supermarkets and attract the best graduates.

 The employer also has responsibilities under Health and Safety legislation to ensure their drivers are safe on the road.
-As such there are likely to be a number of stakeholders involved in the policy setting process such as HR, Finance, H&S, Tax and Payroll.
+In addition, there are likely to be many stakeholders involved in the policy-setting process, such as HR, Finance, H&S, Tax and Payroll.

-The company car policy will factor in a number of variables to decide on what level allowance levels and policy choices are appropriate.
+The company car policy will factor in several variables to decide what level allowance levels and policy choices are appropriate.
 Factors include:

 What job roles are my employees fulfilling.
-Do they need to carry goods and what mileage patterns are they expected to travel.
-Are there any changes planned within the organisation which may impact on roles or working patterns.
+For example, do they need to carry goods and what mileage patterns are they expected to travel.
+Are there any changes planned within the organisation which may impact roles or working practices?

-What will be the cost for providing the vehicles?
-Can we get additional discounts from manufacturers for committing to volumes or restricting choice within the policy.
-What are the variables which may mean the actual costs go up or down over the medium term.
-Is the company credit rating strong enough to support the company car program or will other areas be impacted through increased borrowing?
+What will be the cost of providing the vehicles?
+Can we get additional discounts from manufacturers for committing to volumes or restricting choice within the policy?
+What are the variables which may mean the actual costs go up or down over the medium term?
+Is the credit rating strong enough to support the company car program, or will the borrowing impact other areas?
 Will the fleet grow, shrink or remain steady over the medium to long term time horizon.

-How will company vehicles be provided to employees and what internal resource will this consume?
-Is there any digital infrastructure which needs to be introduced to support the company car scheme.
+How will company vehicles be provided to employees, and what internal resource will this consume?
+Is there a requirement for digital infrastructure to support the company car scheme?
 How will insurance and payroll processes work?

-Many organizations have split employees into two distinct groups, “job need” drivers and “status” drivers.
-For job need drivers the trend has been to be more prescriptive about vehicle choice to maximize discounts from manufacturers, increase the ability to reallocate vehicles and ultimately reduce cost.
+Many organisations have split employees into two distinct groups, “job needs” and “status” drivers.
+For job need drivers, the trend has been to be more prescriptive about vehicle choice to maximise discounts from manufacturers, increase the ability to reallocate vehicles and ultimately reduce cost.

-For status drivers the choice is generally wider with more flexibility to trade up or down to suit a drivers lifestyle choices.
+The choice is generally wider for status drivers, with more flexibility to trade up or down to suit a driver’s lifestyle choices.

-Employers are more likely therefore to offer cash allowances to status drivers than those classified as job need.
-In either case employers need to monitor what vehicles their drivers are using and checking if they are fit for purpose, which helps meet their duty of care obligations.
+Therefore, employers are more likely to offer cash allowances to status drivers than those classified as job needs.
+In either case, employers need to monitor what vehicles their drivers are using and check if they are fit for purpose, which helps meet their duty of care obligations.

-Any cash allowance should be set at a position that is cash neutral to the company car scheme.
-That is, one should not cost more than the other, unless there is a conscious push to move employees from one group to another.
-This ensures the scheme is balanced which helps to control the overall cost.
+Set any cash allowance at a position that is cash neutral to the company car scheme.
+One should not cost more than the other unless there is a conscious push to move employees from one group to another.
+This ensures the scheme balance, helping control the overall cost.

-The table below gives some of the costs which need to be considered to provide an accurate comparison between cash and car:
+The table below gives some costs that companies must consider to provide an accurate comparison between cash and car:

 |Company Car||Cash Allowance